hackdaymanifesto/site/index.markdown

 ### Snacks

 Chocolate, sweets, biscuits, fruit, crisps, etc. should be freely available to attendees throughout the event.
 Try to ensure there are healthy options too.

-### Healthy Alternatives

-It is sometimes difficult to know what type of "healthy" alternatives to provide for snacks.
-Fresh fruit, nuts, and vegetable platters can provide sustainable high energy levels to developers through out an event.
+Fresh fruit, nuts and vegetable platters can provide sustainable high energy levels to developers through out an event.

 ### Alcohol